-Counterbalance actives are defined as management activities that either increase the extent or quality of native vegetation on Crown land managed by PV, DEECA and GOR Authority.
+Counterbalance activities are defined as management activities that either increase the extent or quality of native vegetation on Crown land managed by PV, DEECA and GORCAPA.
 They are business as usual management activities that counter the impact from new removal activities.
 Activities contributing to counterbalancing are categorised under the following categories:

-- Herbivore control
+- · Herbivore control

-- Revegetation/restoration
+- · Revegetation/restoration

 - · Weed control

 - · Ecological burning

 - · Increase level of protection

 - · Remove access to stock and public